Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Summary and discussions

-Due to the extreme complexity of the problem, our study does not take into account effects of defects inside the crystals (e.g., point defects, dislocations and voids).
-These defects, serving as sources of nucleation sites of liquid phase, would generally enhance the contributions of homogeneous melting and thus lower down the transition region.
-In addition, the present work only focus on isothermal transformation analysis.
-Isothermal transformation analysis is important for understanding melting kinetics under ultafast heating rate.
-Experimentally, ultafast heating rate $~10^{12}\,\mm{K/s}$ can be achieved through shock-wave loading and intense laser irradiation, which may result in superheating as high as $0.5T_{\mm{m}}$\cite{Luo2003Superheating,Sheng2004Nonequilibrium,Luo2003Maximum,Luo2004Shock, Rethfeld2002Ultrafast}.
-Heating rate effects, which is important for low heating rate conditions, is not involved in the present work.
+Due to the extreme complexity of the problem, there are several limitations of the model.
+Firstly, our study hasn't considered effects of defects inside the crystals (e.g., point defects, dislocations and vacancies).
+Presence of these defects would generally facilitate liquid nucleation inside the crystals and thus enhance the contributions of homogeneous melting.
+The model also hasn't taken into the boundary effects on the accuracy of the KJMA model which, in principle, was developed for infinite medium \cite{Tomellini2016Modeling}.
+In addition, the results are confined to the Weibull grain-size distribution.
+Moreover, the present work only focus on isothermal transforma- tion analysis.
+Isothermal transformation analysis is impor- tant for understanding melting kinetics under ultafast heating rate.
+Experimentally, ultafast heating rate ($10^12 \mm{K/s}$) can be achieved through shock-wave loading and intense laser irradia- tion, which may result in superheating as high as $0.5\,T_{m}$ \cite{Luo2003Superheating,Luo2003Maximum,Luo2004Shock, Rethfeld2002Ultrafast}.
+Heating rate effects, which is important for low heating rate conditions, is not involved here.
 However, the present work, for the first time, combine the two most important issues (i.e., random nucleation and growth in crystal interiors and heterogeneous melting from grain boundaries.) and can be a good starting point for further research.

 This work is supported by the National Natural Science Foundation of China (No.11772068), the Foundation of LCP and the Presidential Foundation of China Academy of Engineering Physics (No.YZJJLX2017011).